-- behave with integrity, honesty and fairness; - have a legal and moral obligation to carry out their job responsibilities in accordance with relevant contractual arrangements and with the technical and professional standards relevant to that work; - owe a duty of care to the University.
+- behave with integrity, honesty and fairness.
+Plagiarism in any form is unacceptable and will be treated seriously by the university; - have a legal and moral obligation to carry out their job responsibilities in accordance with relevant contractual arrangements and with the technical and professional standards relevant to that work; - owe a duty of care to the University.